Voices by INAudio Audiobooks (Findaway Voices by Spotify) for Authors

 And finally, don’t forget that your library pricing shouldn’t be the same as your SRP (suggested retail price).
 Libraries expect to pay a higher-fee for a one-time purchase.
 Or they pay a “per use” rental fee.
 Either way, you win, and your readers win.

-Findaway Voices by Spotify technical requirements
+Voices by INAudio technical requirements

 Cover art technical requirements

-You can view Findaway Voices cover art technical requirements here.
+You can view cover art technical requirements here.
 In general, the cover must be square, with no borders or letter boxing.
 It must be a PNG, JPG, or TIF file that is at least 2400 x 2400 pixels in size.
 The title and author must be clearly displayed on the cover.

 Audio requirements

-With Findaway Voices by Spotify, it’s 100% DIY.
+As with Findaway Voices by Spotify, it’s 100% DIY.
 You need to come with everything ready to go—your files, your cover, your metadata.

 You’ll need to either do the narration yourself, hire someone to do it, or use the ACX or Author’s Republic marketplaces.